Intelligent Routing

 2. Specified tunnel domains & CIDRs also flow over a Service Tunnel

-4. If ITP is enabled, URLs are inspected on device via Banyan’s URL filtering capability; threats are blocked and risky URLs are forwarded to the Banyan Edge for further inspection
+4. If ITP is enabled, URLs are inspected on device via URL filtering; threats are blocked and risky URLs are forwarded to the Edge for further inspection

 5. All other traffic flows over the public internet to its destination